60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 It depends on what you’re looking for in a phone.
 There are pros and cons to 120Hz display smartphones.

 You’ll likely notice smoother scrolling and animation effects when using a 120Hz display.
-Additionally, many users notice less eye fatigue during periods of longer use.
+Additionally, many users see less eye fatigue during periods of extended use.

 However, these benefits sometimes come at the cost of battery life.